 Faculty and Disability Services at Olin

 Faculty members are some of our most important allies in ensuring that all students with disabilities are given the opportunity to request accommodations and experience equal access to all aspects of the educational experience.
-We hope to collaborate with faculty to determine reasonable accommodations that work well with the unique classroom experience at Olin.
+DSO strongly encourages collaboration with faculty to think about how to create an accessible learning environment that work well with the unique classroom experience at Olin.

 Providing accommodations is an interactive process.
 The faculty bring their knowledge of the course content, methods, and essential requirements to the conversation.